 - 1. The names of basic parts - 2.
-Slide release from its "rear lock-up" position by its cocking and releasing - 3.
-Slide release from its "rear lock-up" position by depressing slide stop - 4.
-Shifting the safety to the "SAFETY-ON" position - 5.
-Release of the hammer in the version equipped with the manual safety - 6.
-Release of the hammer in the version equipped with no manual safety - 7.
+Magazine loading - 3.
+Slide release from its "rear lock-up" position by its cocking and releasing - 4.
+Slide release from its "rear lock-up" position by depressing slide stop - 5.
+Shifting the safety to the "SAFETY-ON" position - 6.
+Letting the hammer go forward to its rest position - 7.
 Positioning of the slide during disassembly - 8.
-Slide stop removal using the magazine base to facilitate this operation - 9.
-Firing pin disassembly
+Slide stop removal using the magazine base - 9.
+Taking out the recoil spring housing and unscrewing of the barrel bushing